 - Community Bank of the Bay, Oakland, CA

-The Society works under an annual operating budget authorized by the Budget, Finance, and Audit Committee and the Board of Directors.
+The Society works under an annual operating budget authorized by the Budget, Finance, and Audit Committee and approved by the Board of Directors.
 The Treasurer and Administrative Officer approve all purchases.
 The Administrative Officer selects venders, in consultation with the Executive Officer.
 The Administrative Officer receives all invoices, codes all expenses in Open Systems, and prepares all checks.
 The President, Treasurer, Executive Officer, and Administrative Officer are authorized by the By-laws to sign checks for the Society.
 Checks greater than $1,000 or those for the purpose of payment of salary of salaried employees must be signed by two of the four.
 Since 1990, the combination used for the two signatures has been the Treasurer and the Executive Officer.

 Prior to April 15, 2009, the Executive Officer reviewed the invoices and all financial statements before signing checks.
 Following the 2009 Annual Meeting, the Treasurer reviews the purchases journal and approves the expenditures before the Administrative Officer prints the checks.
 This review serves as an appropriate segregation of duties for cash disbursements, considering the Society’s limited personnel available.
 The Administrative Officer makes all purchases and is aware of all items requiring accrual at end of periods.
 Most expense items are recurring, so the Administrative Officer checks for recurring items not received by end of period and scans expenses in comparison to prior year for other items that may require accrual.

 Currently, we use digital signatures on all checks (one signature on checks under $1,000, two signatures on checks over $1,000, and checks for the purpose of payment of salary of salaried employees).
 The financial statements are reviewed quarterly by the Executive Officer and by the Budget, Finance, and Audit Committee.
-All checks are processed through the Accounts Payable ledger and require an expense or asset coding for each payment; the Society rarely writes any manual checks.
+All checks are processed through the Accounts Payable ledger and require an expense or asset coding for each payment; the Society rarely writes manual checks.
 On rare occasion, the Society makes a wire transfer.
 The Treasurer and Executive Officer review the information prepared by the Administrative Officer, and then the Administrative Officer executes the wire transfer with the bank.